PredictLand/PL-TEC-PLPipes/README.md

 3. It is a programming framework for reducing boilerplate, enforcing some best-practices and providing support for common tasks.

-4. It is also a way to standardize Data Science projects and a mindset.
+4. It is also a mindset and a way to standardize Data Science project development.

 5. It is a very customizable framework with sane defaults, so that you can start working on your projects right there without having to